Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Introduction

+Tucker decomposition to the tensor factor model is similar to singular value decomposition (SVD) to the classic vector factor model, the latter being one of the most useful tools for modeling low-rank structures in biology, psychometrics, economics, business and so on.
+Theoretical analyses on multivariate factor models assume i.i.d Gaussian noise at early stages \citep{anderson1956statistical,anderson1962introduction} and later allow for variable-wise and sample-wise correlations \citep{bai2002determining,bai2003inferential,bai2012statistical}.
+Chapter 11 of \cite{fan2020statistical} and the references therein provide a thorough review of recent advances and applications of multivariate factor models.
+For 2nd-order tensor (or matrix) data, \cite{wang2019factor, chen2019constrained, chen2020multivariate} consider the matrix factor model which is a special case of \eqref{eqn:tensor-factor-model-0} with $M=2$ and propose estimation procedures based on the second moments.
+Later, \cite{chen2019factor} extends the idea to the model \eqref{eqn:tensor-factor-model-0} with arbitrary $M$ by using the mode-wise auto-covariance matrices.

 While the vanilla tensor factor model \eqref{eqn:tensor-factor-model-0} is neat and fundamental, it cannot incorporate any additional information that may be relevant.
 Nowadays, the boom of data science has brought together informative covariates from different domains and multiple sources, in addition to the tensor observation $\calY$.
-For example, the gene expression measurements from breast tumors can be cast in a tensor format and the relevant covariates of the cancer subtypes are usually viewed as a partial driver of the underlying patterns of genetic variation among breast cancer tumors \citep{schadt2005integrative,li2016supervised}.
-Multivariate spatial temporal data arise naturally in a tensor format and the auxiliary geographical information like longitudes and latitudes are important in modeling spatial dependent variations \citep{lozano2009spatial,chen2020multivariate}.
-Monthly multilateral import and export volumes of commodity goods among multiple countries also forms tensor data and auxiliary information such as national GDPs is helpful in understanding international trades patterns.
-The covariate-assisted factor models has previously been explored for vector and matrix observations \citep{connor2007semiparametric,connor2012efficient,fan2016projected, mao2019matrix}.
-Their results show that sharing relevant covariant information across datasets leads to not only a more accurate estimation but also a better interpretation.
+For example, the gene expression measurements from breast tumors can be cast in a tensor format, and the relevant covariates of the cancer subtypes are usually viewed as a partial driver of the underlying patterns of genetic variation among breast cancer tumors \citep{schadt2005integrative,li2016supervised}.
+In restaurant recommendation system, online review sites like Yelp have access to shopping histories and friendship networks of customers, as well as the cuisine and ratings of restaurants \citep{acar2011all}.
+The covariate-assisted factor models have been explored for vector and matrix observations \citep{connor2007semiparametric,connor2012efficient,fan2016projected, mao2019matrix}.
+Their results show that sharing relevant covariate information across datasets leads to not only a more accurate estimation but also a better interpretation.